jimratliff/GenoMac-system/README.md

 [^non_homebrew_apps]: See the script `GenoMac-system/scripts/installations/non_homebrew/install_non_homebrew_apps.sh`.

 [^install_github_release]: The installation of each GitHub release specifies a deliberately chosen “pinned version.”
 This is the version installed or upgraded to.
-If the GitHub repo’s latest release shows a version different than the pinned version, a nonfatal warning is issued as a heads up that maybe you’ll want to update the specification of the pinned version and run Hypervisor again.
+If the GitHub repo’s latest release shows a version tag different than the pinned version tag, a nonfatal warning is issued as a heads up that maybe you’ll want to update the specification of the pinned version and run Hypervisor again.

+[^install_Fira_Code_Nerd_Font]: Although Fira Code Nerd Font is available on Homebrew, Homebrew doesn’t install fonts to be available by all users (i.e., other than the designated Homebrew user).
+Instead, the latest version of the font is downloaded by GitHub.
+If that latest version is different from the installed version, the latest version is copied over the installed version.

 [^script_systemwide_settings]: See the script `GenoMac-system/scripts/settings/implement_systemwide_settings.sh`.